Can You Vacuum Pool After Adding Chemicals? Safety Guide

 After SLAM Treatment

-During a SLAM (Shock Level And Maintain) process, you'll maintain elevated chlorine levels.
-Vacuum only when FC levels drop to 5 ppm or below to protect your equipment.
+During a SLAM (Shock Level And Maintain) process, you'll maintain elevated chlorine levels of 10-20+ ppm.
+Avoid vacuuming during active SLAM treatment due to these high levels - wait until the process is complete and chlorine drops to normal operating levels.
 The high chlorine will kill algae and bacteria, creating debris that needs removal, but timing is critical.

 After Algaecide Treatment